A Beginner's Guide to ETL Processes: ETL Stages and Benefits Explained

 - Formatting the end data exactly how you need it.

-- Easily uploading data into a warehouse, where you can easily pull reports.
+- Uploading data into a warehouse, so reports and dashboards can be easily generated.

 - Reducing the margin for human error.